SeanLeipe/Dream-Team-2018/README.md

 ### *Using the WAB Developer Edition*
 1. Download the *app.zip* file from the repository and extract its contents.
+2. Navigate to the *webappbuilderforGIS* file.
+3. Click on the *startup.bat* file, which will open a link in your browser.

 If any problems come up, check out the [Esri Web App Builder FAQ](https://developers.arcgis.com/web-appbuilder/guide/faqs.htm) documentation.

 ## Explore Resources
 Use the *Layer List* button on the top right to go through the list of available community resources.
 Simply check the box next to the desired resource to control what shows up as icons on the map.
 You can see what each icon represents through the nearby *Legend* button.

 ## Find Specific Resources
+Click on the green Query button to open a drop-down menu, and select the type of resource you want to search through.
+You can then search for specific locations through their name, address, or other characteristics.
+Clicking on one of the results creates a pop-up with more information on the resource.

 ## Find Nearby Resources
 Click on the blue *Nearby* widget at the bottom of the screen, and either enter your address or click on the map.
 Use the slider below to decide how far of a distance from your location you want to find resources in.